dwalraven21/dwalraven21.github.io/the_perfect_cocktail/README.md

 ## About The Project

-For this project, I used HTML, CSS, JavaScript, jQuery, and AJAX.
+For this project I used HTML, CSS, JavaScript, jQuery and AJAX.

 All photos were taken from the open source library: <a href="https://unsplash.com/">unsplash.com</a>.
 Photo credit goes to <a href="https://unsplash.com/@arobj">Adam Jaime</a>,